microsoft/BotBuilder-Samples/experimental/composer/dotnet/57.teams-conversation-bot/teams-conversation-bot/README.md

+# Experimental Status
+1) The SendMention custom action may (and probably shouldn't be needed).
+I couldn't figure out how to to a LG template that set the list of Entities to work.

 ## Bot Project

 Bot project is the launcher project for the bots written in declarative form (JSON), using the Runtime, for the Bot Framework SDK.